zikk090/python-numi-clone/README.md

 User input: 1 plus 1 + 1 <br>
 User input: one plus one <br>
 Should both print out 2 when entered and the third one should print 3.
 The forth one should throw an error.
 Add exception for when the numbers are written in words.
-We are only working with alphanumeric characters for this part.
+We are only working with alphanumeric characters for this part. <br>